 Getting Started

 New to Passivhaus?
 Explore these introductory resources.
 We recommend you begin with the free online introduction to Passivhaus course.
-If you are interested in a particular sector such as self-build or social housing – check our curated industry sector pages.

 This guide highlights significant synergies between the priorities of social housing providers and the multi-faceted benefits of successfully building and delivering Passivhaus homes.
 The aim is to explain why social housing providers should be aiming for Passivhaus and how to successfully implement the Standard.